open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 - The addon deployer asks the managed cluster administrator for a specific permission kubeconfig, then create it on the hosting cluster.
-Because the kubeconfig is generated by the managed cluster administrator, the addon developer does not need to deploy any service-account, role, rolebinding on the managed cluster, labels these resources `addon.open-cluster-management.io/manifest-type: hosted-mode-none`
+Because the kubeconfig is generated by the managed cluster administrator, the addon developer does not need to deploy any service-account, role, rolebinding on the managed cluster, labels these resources `addon.open-cluster-management.io/hosted-manifest-location: none`
-- The addon developer deploys service-account, role, rolebinding on the managed cluster, labels these resources `addon.open-cluster-management.io/manifest-type: hosted-mode-managed`(or does not add this label, keep this label non-exist), then develops a component to get the service account on the remote managed cluster, and retrieve the token back to the hosting cluster to generate a kubeconfig.
+- The addon developer deploys service-account, role, rolebinding on the managed cluster,labels these resources `addon.open-cluster-management.io/hosted-manifest-location: managed`(or does not add this label, keep the label non-exist), keep this label non-exist, then develop a component to get the service account on the remote managed cluster, and retrieve the token back to the hosting cluster to generate a kubeconfig.

 ### Architecture